-African Masters of Stone have a very unique and personal relationship with the African artists in Zimbabwe.
-We are NOT wholesalers of African sculpture, but deal directly face to face with the artists themselves.
-Each sculpture is unique in its own right, conceived in the artist’s imagination.
+African Masters of Stone have a very unique and personal relationship with the Shona sculpture artists who create the traditional Zimbabwean art which we promote.
+We are not wholesalers of African stone art sculptures, but deal directly with the artists themselves.
+Each hand-carved African statue is unique in its own right, conceived in the artist’s imagination.
 Many of our artists have exhibited in Canada, the USA, the Netherlands, Germany and the United Kingdom.
-The artists are formally known as second and third generation sculptors, of the Shona sculpture movement.
+The artists are formally known as second and third generation sculptors of the African Shona stone sculptures movement.
 They are either emerging talent or already hold international recognition.
 It is our passion and aim to see their work displayed for all to enjoy.

-The Movement of Shona Sculpture is said to have been introduced to the western world by Frank McEwen in 1957 as he recognised the talent in the Shona people of Zimbabwe.
-The Great Dyke which is a band of minerals and precious stone is the source of most of the stones which are used to sculpt the unique Shona Sculpture.
-This Dyke stretches across the north and the south with the entire length of the Great Dyke some 550 km.
+The movement of Shona sculpture artists is said to have been introduced to the western world by Frank McEwen in 1957.
+He had a deep appreciation for traditional Zimbabwean art and recognised the talent in the Shona people.
+The Great Dyke, which is a band of minerals and precious stone running through the centre of Zimbabwe to the west of the capital, Harare, is the source of most of the stone which is used to sculpt these unique African stone art sculptures.
+This Dyke stretches from the north to the south, the entire length of the Great Dyke is 550km.
 Without such geological wealth of mineral stone this art form would not have been successful.
 The industry is unique to the Shona people and has become popular in Australia, America and Europe.
-Even here in the United Kingdom the Royal Family are reported to be collectors of Shona Sculpture.
+Even here in the United Kingdom, the Royal Family are reported to be collectors of African Shona stone sculptures.